lorikayman/RebisTheory/rebis_theory.md

 While the next connection is likely a coincidence, we have to point out mention of citadels, as if in potential relation to Almire, as a kingdom, [closely associated with the Spirit Mother](#almire-and-spirit-mother):

 <BookCitation source="H. P. Lovecraft - Fungi from Yuggoth, XXI.
 Nyarlathotep">
+  {#snippet markup()}

   XXI.
 Nyarlathotep

   And at the last from inner Egypt came

   The strange dark One to whom the fellahs bowed;

   Silent and lean and cryptically proud,

   And wrapped in fabrics red as sunset flame.

   Throngs pressed around, frantic for his commands,

   But leaving, could not tell what they had heard;

   While through the nations spread the awestruck word

   That wild beasts followed him and licked his hands.

   Soon from the sea a noxious birth began;

   Forgotten lands with weedy spires of gold;

   The ground was cleft, and mad auroras rolled

   Down on the quaking citadels of man.

   Then, crushing what he chanced to mould in play,

   The idiot Chaos blew Earth’s dust away.

+  {/snippet}
 </BookCitation>

 ##### Operation Gelid and other methods of escaping Cradle